GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 without returning to the page that launched it, the Media Session API has been introduced.
-It allows web developers to customize this experience through metadata in custom media notifications, media events such as playing, pausing, seeking, track changing, and video conferencing events such as mute/unmute, turnon/turnoff camera, and hang up.
+It allows web developers to customize this experience through metadata in custom media notifications, media events such as playing, pausing, seeking, track changing, and video conferencing events such as mute/unmute microphone, turnon/turnoff camera, and hang up.
 These customizations are available in several contexts including desktop media hubs, media notifications on mobile, and even on wearable devices.
 I'll describe these customizations in this article.

 <figure class="w-figure">
   {% Img src="image/admin/qwTz64KKq4rq7WeA3rlT.jpg", alt="Screenshots of Media Session contexts", width="800", height="330" %}